hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 Starting with Hazelcast release 3.3.1 a specification compliant JCache implementation is offered.
 To show our commitment to this important specification the Java world was waiting for over a decade, we do not just provide a simple wrapper around our existing
 APIs but implemented a caching structure from ground up to optimize the behavior to the needs of JCache.
-As mentioned before the Hazelcast JCache implementation is 100% TCK (Technology Compatibility Kit) compliant and therefor passes all specification requirements.
+As mentioned before the Hazelcast JCache implementation is 100% TCK (Technology Compatibility Kit) compliant and therefore passes all specification requirements.

 In addition to the given specification we added a hand full of features on top, like asynchronous versions of almost all